rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 Note.
 Evidence/Test (B) is almost impossible to be 100 % by definition:

-*   false positive: A is not true, but Test B say it is true.

-Using the turkey example, the false positive is human is not turkey's friend, but they still feed the turkey's

-*   false negative: A is true, but Test B say it is not true.

-The false negative is human is turkey's friend, but they don't feed us.

 If you want to access the strengh of the Belief/hypothesis (A), then you need to also access the strengh of the evidence(B) supporting your hypothese.